![Banning Phones in Schools? Here’s Why It Backfires [OPINION]](http://townsquare.media/site/482/files/2025/08/attachment-1-169.jpg?w=980&q=75)

 You think the learning day gets derailed by phones now?
 Wait until the teacher’s ENTIRE job becomes policing phones.
 All day, every day.
 It’s all they will be doing.
 It will consume everything.
 As bans so often do.

-Speaking of enforcement.
-I think that in their anti-phone zeal, people forget that the policies they call for will affect everyone.
-Including them and their kids.
+I think people forget that the policies will affect everyone, including them and their kids.

-Banned for athletes too, even on game days.
+Banned for athletes, too, even on game days.
 Even if they are the best team in the state.
-Banned for the star students as well as those struggling.
-Banned, no matter your last name or family income.
+Banned for the star students as well as those struggling, and banned, no matter your last name or family income.

 The entire school day will be about phone enforcement.
-There'll be more useless assemblies to tell the kids how ungrateful and dumb they are, more threats of searches and theft, and more and more student VS adult resentment.
+There'll be more useless assemblies to tell the kids how ungrateful they are, more threats of searches and theft, and more student VS adult resentment.

-Plus, KIDS ARE LOOKING AT SCREENS ALL DAY AT SCHOOL ANYWAYS!
+Plus, KIDS ARE LOOKING AT SCREENS ALL DAY AT SCHOOL ANYWAY!
 They use computers.
 All day, every day.
 And that’s a good thing.
-Our world is online and students need to use and be familiar with the tools of today.
+Our world is online, and students need to use and be familiar with the tools of today.

-And if you think ingenious American students are not going to find ways to stay connected to each other and get online by using other means, you’re fooling yourself.
+And if you think ingenious American students are not going to find ways to stay connected to each other and get online, you’re fooling yourself.

-Trying to forbid a common day-to-day item is a fool's errand.
-Phones are tools, students need to have the basics of phone etiquette reinforced at school.
-Not be forced into a fantasy world built by people who probably organized this entire movement on their phones.
+Phones are tools; students need the basics of realistic phone etiquette reinforced at school.
+Not be forced into a fantasy world built by people who organized this Luddite exercise on their phones.

 Getty/Thinkstock/Canva[/caption]I believe that these movements to ban phones come from some parents' embarrassment at their own phone addictions.
 The people I see hypnotized by their devices are always adults.